Cumulocity-IoT/cumulocity-smart-map-settings-widget/README.md

 This widget 'Smart map settings' is created using Angular Library and can be deployed in App Builder and Cockpit as a Cumulocity widget.
 It allows you to mark and create a Geography on specified location.
 After the Geography is created, it allows to create floors, Geofences and device positioning.
 This widget is used as configuration for Smart Map widget

+> ### ⚠️ This project is no longer under development.
+Please use [cumulocity-smart-map-settings-widget-plugin] (https://github.com/SoftwareAG/cumulocity-smart-map-settings-widget-plugin) for Application Builder >=2.x.x and Cumulocity >=1016.x.x⚠️

 ### Please choose Smart Map Settings release based on Cumulocity/Application builder version: